QuakeWatch Server Manual

 programs.

-startAllNum - Unix script for launching both
+startAllNum - Unix script for launching

-programs, using IP number instead of host name.
+both programs, using IP number instead of host name.

-stopAll - Unix script for terminating both
+stopAll - Unix script for terminating

 both programs.